josev2046/A-dynamic-playlist-gallery-for-Vimeo-videos/README.md

 The dynamic playlist gallery offers the following features.

 * **Criteria Selection:** The gallery dynamically loads the featured video and related videos based on the chosen criteria.
-See Figure 1 for a wireframe of the UI; See Figure 2 for a diagram of the implementation logic workflow.
+See Figure 1 for a wireframe of the UI.

 <img width="256" align="center" src="https://github.com/user-attachments/assets/81d358d3-cba5-4f0c-8293-56dbc60a5122">
 <p align="left">Figure 1.
 Wireframe of a multi-language criteria selection UI.